mosen/salt-osx/README.md

 The first parameter is the index of the screen, starting from 0.
 At the moment there is no way to designate the "main" screen aka the screen that will contain the loginwindow.
 The second parameter of course is the full path to a local file to use for the wallpaper.

+At the moment custom colors are not supported, but if a wallpaper image is set, it always takes precedence over the solid hex color.

 ## keychain ##